 What is the right way to begin Night Time Cloth Diapering?

 Night time cloth diapering has worked out good for us with our own set of trials.
-Though we too had our share of leaks that doesn’t stop us from trying various brands of diapers and their different soakers.
+Though we too had our share of leaks but that doesn’t stop us from trying various brands of diapers and their different soakers.
 All this trial helped me in learning some tricks while testing different diapers and which diaper worked for us and in what combination of soakers.
 To learn more about the type of diapers which are currently available today, read my blog post on basics of cloth diaper and how to maintain them.